We all know the term ‘poker face’. But it carries more weight for some of us than others.

 For Lady Gaga fans, it’s little more than a pop song.
 For dedicated poker players, though, it’s a core element of this timeless game.

-Being successful, especially when playing for high stakes, demands a degree of stoicism and subtlety.
+Being successful, especially when playing for high stakes or when you play blackjack online in Canada, demands a degree of stoicism and subtlety.
 There’s an art to it.

 A poker face means the difference between being unreadable and being an open book.
 Yet it may not be so useful for long.

 Software is evolving at a staggering rate.
 Just consider the feats your current smartphone is capable of compared to your handset from a decade ago.
 Or, even better, from fifteen years ago.

 It’s incredible, isn’t it?